-14.7 The western portion of the northern site boundary is bounded by the Carron Glen SSSI which comprises woodland, including ancient, semi-natural broadleaf and grassland.
+- 14.7 The western portion of the northern site boundary is bounded by the Carron Glen SSSI which comprises woodland, including ancient, semi-natural broadleaf and grassland.
 The steep, often rocky slopes of Carron Glen support the largest tract of ancient/long established deciduous woodland in the Falkirk Council area.
-In addition to areas of unimproved lowland grasslands, parts of the Glen also support a species-rich mosaic of wild flowers.

-14.8 The developer will be required to liaise with SNH to assess the potential effects of any development on the SSSI.
-Where necessary, mitigation measures will require to be incorporated into the development.
+In addition to areas of unimproved lowland grasslands, parts of the Glen also support a species-rich mosaic of wild flowers. - 14.8 The development must have no detrimental impact on the natural heritage value of the adjacent, nationally important, SSSI.
+The developer will be required to assess potential impacts on the SSSI and propose suitable mitigation measures where necessary.
+This should be done in consultation with SNH and the Council.